-The critical success factors that we need to get right over the next two years are:
+The critical success factors we need to get right over the next 2 years are:

-Support community trustee boards to protect and activate the parklands estate in a sustainable way through our Consultation and Engagement Framework

-Develop place-based approaches that improve accessibility and foster enjoyment and partnerships for sustainability

-Prepare to expand the parklands estate through efficient, effective and scalable operations, and to support the NSW Government's housing agenda

-Identify and cultivate key partnerships with state and local agencies and private partnerships to improve the visitor experience and generate revenue

-Create a program to plan, monitor and evaluate protected areas of natural environment

-Greater Sydney Parklands Corporate Plan 2023 - 2028
+1 Support community trustee boards to protect and activate the parklands estate in a sustainable way through our Consultation and Engagement Framework 2 Develop place-based approaches that improve accessibility and foster enjoyment and partnerships for sustainability 3 Prepare to expand the parklands estate through efficient, effective and scalable operations, and to support the NSW Government's housing agenda 4 Identify and cultivate key partnerships with state and local agencies and private partnerships to improve the visitor experience and generate revenue 5 Create programs that protect and enhance our natural and cultural heritage and connect with First Nations Culture 6 Continue to strive for operational excellence across our parklands estate with well maintained and cared for parklands 7 Foster a culture of looking after our people where our staff can grow and feel valued and recognised.
+Be proactive in advancing work health and safety initiatives and encouraging a resilient workforce.